- Creatine Use Guide

 Additionally, some sports governing organizations have limits on the levels of caffeine permitted.
 Check with your organization to make sure you don't get disqualified from being a caffeine drinker.

-Part 2, and in all of the other studies reviewed herein, it turns out that under the conditions of these studies, creatine is proven to be both safe and effective.
+- As indicated in the Kreider study, and in all of the other studies reviewed herein, it turns out that under the conditions of these studies, creatine is proven to be both safe and effective.
 The reports of creatine causing cramps, are unproven.

 In fact, the most recent research reports the opposite; creatine use by athletes actually reduces the incidence and duration of muscle cramps.